- Get Our Free Newsletter!

 Jennifer Sartell Story and photos by author You can expand your flock by hatching eggs from a breeder.
 Chickens are some of the most varied animals ever domesticated by humans.
 The APA recognizes 65 breeds alone and there are many, many more hobby breeds, fancy breeds, and interesting egg layers beyond that.
 Have you ever […]Read more »

 by Jennifer Sartell of Iron Oak Farm Here at Iron Oak Farm, the spring time hatch is over…well, as far as us humans are concerned.
 It was a fun and exciting season that included new breeds of chickens, turkeys and all the treasured moments that new babies bring.
 If the chickens decide to hatch something […]Read more »

 by Jennifer Sartell of Iron Oak Farm If you’ve been following me here on Community Chickens, the Iron Oak Farm Facebook Page or on our You Tube Channel, I’ve been documenting the progression of our Black Spanish turkey hatch.
 I’ve been sharing videos and photos covering each step of this exciting time.
 Some of the […]Read more »

-By Oscar Hank Will III — Feature photo by Vicki Reid Hatching chicken eggs and raising chicks isn’t as difficult as you may think.
+By Hank Will — Feature photo by Vicki Reid Hatching chicken eggs and raising chicks isn’t as difficult as you may think.
 People have been doing it for thousands of years without the technology we have available today.
-Whether you actually incubate fertile eggs or simply purchase day-old chicks, there’s every reason to […]Read more »
+Whether you actually incubate fertile eggs or simply purchase day-old chicks, there’s every reason to believe that […]Read more »

 by Jennifer Sartell It’s that season again!
 Pictures of baby chicks are popping up all over my Facebook Farm Page, as fellow bloggers, homesteaders, and chicken enthusiasts share images of their new little peepers.
 It’s an exciting day when chicks arrive, whether they come from a store, a breeder, through the post, a broody hen, […]Read more »